When we talk about human capital, we’re referring to the knowledge, skills, and abilities people bring.

 By investing in their employees, businesses can improve their productivity and profitability over the long term.

-History of Human Capital
+History of human capital

 The concept of human capital dates back to at least the 18th century, when economist Adam Smith first wrote about the importance of education and training in driving economic growth.